hatfieldlibrary/solr_ocr_processor/README.md

 If "lazy" indexing is used, OCR files are written to disk.

 This service is meant to run on the same host as Solr, as a way to support "lazy" indexing.
-If you are using "full" indexing or providing a shared file system by other means this is not a requirement and the service can run an a separate host
+If you are using "full" indexing or providing a shared file system by other means this is not a requirement and the service can run on a separate host

 #### External Requirements